Daily Bible Reading “Kiss the Son” (Psalm 2:1-12)

 Things to think about:

-• Are you sometimes afraid during the storms of life?
+• Are you looking for the return of Christ?

 Prayer of the Day: